 - Liability coverage: can be civil or casualty; it is the most common type of insurance since it is mandatory.
 It is a basic policy and compensates for damages caused by the insured driver.
 Cost varies according to the state and can be increased if desired.
 It is usually divided into three categories (bodily injury per person, bodily injury per accident, and property damage).

 - Comprehensive Coverage: This type of coverage is incorrect and sometimes misleading.
 It gives policyholders a false sense of security, as it does not exist but can be achieved with the right combination of insurance packages.

 - Uninsured/underinsured coverage: when another driver causes the accident, the insurance company is obligated to compensate you financially for the damages.
 But if the driver is uninsured, you have the time-consuming and costly option of pressing charges.
 To avoid this, companies offer a type of policy that covers expenses in full, whether the responsible party is uninsured or underinsured.

 - Loan or lease coverage: created to protect drivers from unreasonable costs in cases where a vehicle is totaled in an accident.
 While you pay for the new car, the amount will be greater than its actual value since it loses 10% to 20% of its value when it leaves the dealership.
 GAP coverage protects the car’s value in the event of an accident, ensuring that drivers do not have to pay.

 It is easy to determine why car insurance is so expensive; insurance companies bet on the probability that the client may suffer an accident.
-Over the years of experience, statistics and accident data have accumulated, resulting in the proper estimation of the risks.
+Over the years a lot of experience, statistics, and accident data have been accumulated, resulting in the proper estimation of the risks.